minsubak/minsubak/README.md

-#Github for Minsu Bak 💾
+📦 Github for Minsu Bak

-#main Tool: Visual Studio Code, Cursor, vim ✔
-#major OS: Windows, Ubuntu ✔
-#magor language: C, C++, Java, Python ✔
-#Favorite LLM: Gemini-CLI ✔
+🪛 For Full-Automation!!!
 <!--
 **minsubak/minsubak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.